portworx/lcfs/lcfs/README.md

 When enabled at build time, all file operations and ioctl requests are counted and times taken for each of those are tracked for each layer separately.
 Those stats can be queried using a command.
 As of now, it is also displayed at the time a layer is unmounted.
+Stats for a layer can be cleared before running applications to trace actual operations during any time period.